Non-English Programmes Producer in UK

-Produce creative, culturally sensitive programmes for Radio Worldwide, WEC's international radio ministry based in Leeds.
+Produce creative, culturally sensitive programmes for RW Media, WEC's international media ministry based in Leeds.

 Qualities & Gifts Sought